johanla0/mailer/README.md

 [![Build and GH-Page Deploy](https://github.com/johanla0/mailer/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/johanla0/mailer/actions/workflows/main.yml)

-**Case:** we want to collect photos of the paperwork from our students once they're done.
+**Case:** we want to collect photos of the paperwork from our students once they finish it.

 **Problem:** mail server delays from China to Russia which took up to several hours depending on many factors, one of them is attachment size.

 **Solution:** compress/resize image on the client side then send to the designated e-mail address.

 This tool is intended to provide students with a basic form to send their paperwork to the university mail servers.

-#### TODO:
-1. Add i18n support and translations
-1. Add captcha-like keypass support
-1. Implement HEIC converter for MIME image/heic to image/jpeg, see https://alexcorvi.github.io/heic2any/